runwayml/learn/docs/archive/overview.md

 ### **Publishers**

-The user who added the model to Runway.
+The user who added the model to RunwayML.

 ### **Attributions**